kili-technology/kili-blogger-program/writing-guidelines.md

 While writing your article or tutorial, make sure that you follow the following spirit:

-- content should be state-of-the-art
+- Content should be state-of-the-art
 - Content should be comprehensive by anyone
+- Content target professionals and should be illustrated by business examples
 - Tutorials should be easily reproducible: with clear code and steps well defined.
-If you get rif of the text and only keep code, it should allow to reproduce your code end-to-end (like a jupyter notebook)
+If you get rif of the text and only keep code, it should allow to reproduce your code end-to-end (like a jupyter notebook).
+They should use Kili technology whenever it is possible.

 ## Structure